 “Find your passion, know your values, pray for guidance, live your dream”

 As a Rotary Ambassador Scholar, Cynthia received her MA from the University of York, England and a dual BA from Queens College as a Presidential Scholar, where the motto is “not to be served but to serve.”
-She is a member of the Institute of Management Consultants (IMC), International Coach Federation (ICF), International Coaching Council, American Society of Association Executives, (ASAE), Association Executives of North Carolina (AENC), Association of Charlotte Area Consultants (ACAC), an Honorary Lifetime Member of the Georgia Society of Association Executives (GSAE), and a Lifetime Member of Strathmore Who’s Who Worldwide.
-Cynthia is a Certified Master Coach, Certified Professional Coach, Certified Christian Coach, and Certified Association Executive and a Fellow of the association profession.
+She is a member of the Institute of Management Consultants (IMC), Association of Charlotte Area Consultants (ACAC), International Coach Federation (ICF), International Coaching Council, American Society of Association Executives, (ASAE), Association Executives of North Carolina (AENC), an Honorary Lifetime Member of the Georgia Society of Association Executives (GSAE), a Lifetime Member of Strathmore Who’s Who Worldwide, National Academy of Bestselling Authors, and the National Association of Experts, Writers & Speakers.
+Cynthia is Certified as a Master Coach, Professional Coach, Christian Coach, and Association Executive and is a Fellow of the association profession.

 Citizen of the World:

 Cynthia has represented organizations in Asia, Europe, Scandinavia, the UK, Mexico, Canada, Bermuda, the Caribbean, and the U.S. Cynthia has led diverse teams working and engaging with the Danish, Tongan, Russian, Chinese, Japanese, British, Swedish, Italian, Norwegian, German, Austrian, American, Canadian, Hispanic, Belgian, Dutch, Australian, Nepalese, Indian, and Native American peoples.